KattyPolyak/KattyPolyak/README.md

 #### 🌱 I’m currently learning:
 - Python Imageio and NumPy for image manipulation/filtering
-- Phaser.js for JavaScript games
+- GDevelop for JavaScript games
 - Next.js for SSR and an alternative to Node.js for backend servers

 <!--